duytq94/flutter-demo/README.md

 * Medium Clap Screen - Clap animation like Medium.
 * Fetch Api Screen - Load list data from StackOverflow.
 * Detail Info Screen - An simple UI with image, icon, text...
-* English Word List Screen - How to render an list with interactive.
-* Chat Screen - Training to process with list.
 * And more screen will be update in future...

 ## Screenshots: